 The late South African captain Hansie Cronje was one of the most renowned cricketers during the beginning of his career. however, his rise came to a close and witnessed a major fall from grace when he was involved in a match-fixing scandal.
-On his birth anniversary, we take a look at those cricketers who were scarred due to fixing in the game.
+Pakistan trio Mohammad Amir, Mohammad Asif and Salman Butt also witnessed a downhill ride in their careers after they were found guilty for spot-fixing.
+We take a look at those cricketers who were banned from the game due to fixing.

 Hansie Cronje died in a plane crash.
 (Pic/ AFP)

 The former South African captain received a life ban after being found guilty of match fixing and being rewarded by bookies for the same.
 A recording between him and Sanjay Chawla, a bettings syndicate representative, was recorded by the Delhi Police in 2000.
 Cronje passed away in 2002 in a plane crash.

 Sreesanth is known to be one of the finest pacers India has produced

 The Indian pacer received a life ban after he was guilty of giving away runs during an IPL match in 2013.
 He was arrested after he was guilty of underperforming in return for money from bookies.
 He was arrested by released on bail in a month.
 In July 2015, Sreesanth was acquitted in the case.
 IN 2016, the Kerala High Court restored Sreesanth's life ban.
 In August 2019, BCCI stated that the ban on Sreesanth will end in August 2020.

 Ankeet Chavan was part of Rajasthan Royals.
 (Pic/ Atul Kamble)